gaearon/overreacted.io/src/pages/how-does-the-development-mode-work/index.md

 React started providing npm builds (in addition to `<script>` tag builds) from the very beginning.
 As React got popular, so did the practice of writing modular JavaScript with CommonJS modules and shipping front-end code via npm.

+React needed dead code elimination for development-only code in the production mode.
+Since browserify already offered a solution to this problem, React also adopted the convention of using `process.env.NODE_ENV` for its npm builds.
+With time, many other tools and libraries, including webpack and Vue, did the same.

 By 2019, browserify has lost quite a bit of mindshare.
 However, replacing `process.env.NODE_ENV` with `'development'` or `'production'` during a build step is a convention that is as popular as ever.

 *(It would be interesting to see how adoption of ES Modules as a distribution format, rather than just the authoring format, changes the equation.
 Tell me on Twitter?)*